sciZer0/newdiscoveries/README.md

 Always feel free to ask me any questions about the discoveries: theOlegGor@gmail.com

-English is my second language, and I started learning it when I was 39 and made the discoveries when I was 45.
+English is my second language, I started learning it when I was 39 and made the discoveries when I was 45.

 ## ABOUT DISCOVERIES IN BRIEF